adarlan/k8slab/README.md

 ## Quick Start

-Tap into the potential of Terraform to get up and running with a local Kubernetes cluster preconfigured with essential tools such as Argo CD, Ingress NGINX, Prometheus, Grafana, and more.
-Follow a few straightforward steps to deploy a fully configured Hello World application, gaining insights into CI/CD, service routing, observability, security, and other functionalities.
+Use Terraform to quickly set up a local Kubernetes cluster with essential tools like Argo CD, Ingress NGINX, Prometheus, Grafana, and more.
+Deploy a Hello World application in just a few steps to learn about CI/CD, service routing, observability, and security.

 ### 1. Clone this repository